Bananattack/Plum/style.md

 * Avoid adding any global variables or class-static variables, and keep them to the smallest scope they are needed.
 * Avoid pointers when possible, and avoid writing code that uses `new`/`delete`.
 If you absolutely need to, use `<memory>` pointer types, or be extremely careful.
 * Avoid nullable types
-* Avoid inheritance
+* Avoid inheritance and subclasses
 * Avoid virtual dispatch
 * Prefer references to pointers -- they aren't nullable, or rebindable, and thus they are much safer.
 * Create things as value types when possible, avoid unnecessary copying by using references.
-* Separate interface from implementation, by using a variant of pimpl-idiom in types: `class Impl; std::shared_ptr<Impl> impl;`
+* Separate high-level interface from platform-specific implementation, by using a variant of pimpl-idiom in types: `class Impl; std::shared_ptr<Impl> impl;` -- define the `Impl` type in a .cpp (or a private internal-use header, when you have to).
-* Avoid pure abstract interfaces (which require virtual dispatch and pointers, are nullable, and can blow up at runtime if a pure virtual call slips through), and prefer the pimpl idiom.
+* Avoid pure abstract interfaces (which require virtual dispatch and pointers, are nullable, and can blow up at runtime if a pure virtual call slips through).
+Instead, prefer the pimpl idiom.
 * Prefer `T getFoo();` / `setFoo(T value);` for value attributes.
 Prefer `T& foo()` for accessors to mutable references.
 * If a `class` contains only members with trivial public get/set of private members, maybe make it `struct` with all public members and no get/set.
 * Don't `_prefix` names, `suffix_` them instead -- unlike the former, the latter isn't potentially reserved (like `__foo` or `_Foo` would be -- `foo__`, and `Foo_` avoid this)!
 * Use anonymous namespaces whenever a global symbol is only needed for one file.
 Don't use C-style file-scoping `static`.
 * Try to keep things out of the headers, unless they're needed there.
 Compile times don't need to be slowed down further.
+* No `goto`.
+* Exceptions are okay, sometimes.
+* Prefer `switch` over `if` whenever branching on a enumeration type.
+Always include a `default` clause.

 I dunno, there's probably more to it, but hopefully that's a good guide.